Life Is Unpredictable, But Your View And Reaction Don’t Have to Be

 This week we're talking about emotional health, but every week we will examine each core so you can learn how to reinvent your life in all five cores.
 After examining each core and enacting change, your life will be completely transformed into the one you want to live.
 Create success habits.

 Tune in to your passions.
-Take each piece of chocolate with the confidence that you can handle all the unpredictability of your life.
+Take each piece of chocolate with the confidence and faith that you can handle all the unpredictability of your life.

 Write down your “Top 3” things that you have been wanting to do but you've been neglecting because “life was getting in the way.”
 I have a few examples for you, but make sure whatever you decide on is what truly ties into your passions and will bring you joy.

 -- Paint following a Youtube video